Deonixlive/Deonixlive/README.md

 Here are some of my most notable projects:

 ### [modulated-DQN](https://github.com/Deonixlive/modulated-DQN)
 An enhanced Deep Q-Network implementation, designed for better training speed, extendability, and data efficiency in reinforcement learning environments.
+The project is featured in the finals of the national competition by Swiss Youth in Science.

 ### [PA-net](https://github.com/Deonixlive/PA-net)
 A CNN project focused on classifying handwritten digits.
 Great intro to deep learning and deployment of models.